edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 # ℹ abbreviated names: ¹​`Kabupaten/kota administrasi[14]`, ²​`Bupati/wali kota administrasi`, ³​`Luas wilayah(km²)[15]`, ⁴​`Jumlah penduduk (2015)[16]`
 ```

-The 11-th table has the same problem as the 8-th table, therefore, similar approach will fix the issue.
+The 11th table has the same problem as the 8th; a similar approach will fix the issue.
 ```R
 temp1 = table_all[[12]][1,11:19]
 temp2 = table_all[[12]][-1,1:10] # 12th table in table_all, the 1st table is the province table